Abimanianandan/Day-1-task/readme.md

-Day 1 Task contain:
-1.http1.1 and http2 diffrence.
-2.Objects and Internal Representation.
+Day 1 Task contain in http1.1 and http2 diffrence and Objects and Internal Representation.